• Home

 Yep!
 Chill it for up to 48 hours in the fridge.
 The longer it rests, the deeper the flavor gets.
 You can also scoop and freeze dough balls for future cookie emergencies.

-Can I bake these in bar form instead of cookies?
+Can I bake blueberry oatmeal cookies in bar form?

 Baked cookies piled high in a square black bowl on a gray napkin.